 Before using this site please read the site disclaimer.
 Also please note that any links provided may be part of an affiliate programme (viz. eBay, Amazon) which helps support the site as I will earn a commission when visitors make a qualifying purchase.

 Solid and vented discs are common terms seen when you're looking at replacing your brake discs (or are simply researching which bikes or cars have which type).
 But what is the difference between the two types, and are they interchangeable?
 Let's take a look.

 One slightly tarnished, solid disc of metal.
 Vented discs, on the other hand:

 ...are more like two discs of metal with ribs inbetween, allowing air to flow through and provide a cooling effect.
 These are consequently generally much thicker than solid discs.

-In 2019 the server has had to double in capacity to support the growing site... please consider dropping us a donation to help cover the costs!
-Check out our Patreon for support options, buy a shirt, buy our apps or donate via Paypal:
+In 2019 the server has had to double in capacity to support the growing site... please consider dropping the site a donation to help cover the costs!
+Check out our Patreon for support options, buy a shirt, buy our apps, use my NordVPN affiliate link to sign up to their service or donate via Paypal:

 |Paypal $5 link ->>|

 |Paypal $10 link ->>|